dsi-clinic/the-clinic/rubrics/progress-doc-rubric.md

 The progress report is due at midnight on the day before the mentor meeting.

 ## Grading
-Grades are assigned on a scale of 0-5 points and each student in the group may receive a different grade.
+Grades are assigned on a scale of 0-5 points individually to each student.
+In Canvas this is set as a _group_ assignment, but with individual grades.
+I strongly recommend using the Canvas SpeedGrader and filtering by project group on the grade book page.

+Two points of emphasis:
+   1. Don't fall behind on grading!
+   2. Make sure to establish standards early.
+Giving everyone a 5 for everything is going to encourage people to slack; make sure that the high performers are rewarded and people who are slacking know that you are aware of their lack-of-effort.

 Mentors may apply additional grading standards to the rubrics below.